Reviews You Can Rely On

 Hard Produce

-The Aicok struggled a bit with juicing carrots with a yield well below average and mild to moderate amounts of pulp in the juice.
+The Aicok struggled a bit with juicing carrots, with a yield well below average and mild to moderate amounts of pulp in the juice.
 It did a little better when juicing beets, but it still fell just shy of the average yield and created a non-trivial amount of foam and pulp.
+Sweet potatoes yielded a decent amount of juice, with only mild pulp and foam.

 aicok slow masticating juicer - the aicok got beat on beets.